What Do You Do When Family Members and Relatives Ask For Your Financial Support?

 First, make them understand your situation and explain to them your own financial goals.
 Be sincere and diplomatic.

-Moreover, be willing to offer support in another way such as helping them find income opportunities and teaching them financial responsibility.
+Moreover, be willing to offer support in another way.
+You can help them find income opportunities and teach them proper money management.
+Empower them to be financially independent.

-To restate a famous saying, “Give a man a fish; you have fed him for today.
-Teach a man to fish; and you have fed him for a lifetime.
-But teach a man to sell fish and he will eat steak.” icon biggrin What Do You Do When Family Members and Relatives Ask For Your Financial Support?
+“Give a man a fish, you have fed him for today.
+Teach a man to fish, and you have fed him for a lifetime.
+But teach a man to sell fish and he will eat steak.”

 What are your thoughts about this topic?
 Kindly share them by giving your comments below.